teuben/astr288p/lectures/Lecture10.md

 Next week, April 17, the homework-02 assignment is due, notebook style, **due on Apr 17 before class**!

-The final homework is due on May 8, and will be a computation with your selection of a package from http://ascl.net (pick something you like as science, not something that looks easy).
-There will be in in-class discussion on the cases.
-This homework is **due on May 8, at noon** , so I can prepare the lecture with your results a few hours later.
+The final homework is due on May 8, and you will show the installation and a computation with your selection of a package from http://ascl.net (pick something you like as science, not something that looks easy).
+There will be in in-class presentation and discussion on the cases.
+This homework is **due on May 8, at noon** , so I can prepare the lecture while you show your results a few hours later.
 Don't pick athena (ascl:1010.014) and don't pick a code you had already used for your research!

 In case of doubt: ask me!